math-fehr/Untitled-Language/README.md

 # ULM Language

-The Uniform Linear Monadic Language aim to merge three core features that we think would be useful for reliable and safe software.
+The Uniform Linear Monadic Language aims to merge three core features that we think would be useful for reliable and safe software.
 We aim to bridge the gap between, on one hand, functional languages like Haskell and OCaml where everything is nice and "simple" but opaque, and on the other hand, low-level